 Stormwater.
 All parking areas are subject to the stormwater management provisions of Title 17 and any other municipal ordinances.

-19.48.040 – Standards for Parking.
+19.48.040 – Standards for Residential Parking.

 Residential Driveways.
 A driveway shall be provided for vehicular access from the street or right-of-way to the required parking spaces of any dwelling in a Forestry zone.